juancumbeq/platzi-react-with-vite-tailwind/README.md

 ## [CART SIDEMENU]()

-This new component is going to wrap all of the selected items by clicking the `+` icon.
-Is similar to the product details component.
+This new component is going to wrap all the selected items by clicking the `+` icon.
+It is similar to the Product Details component.

 CheckoutSideMenu: